 The programs will initially be held at Fishburners, a new business co-working space within The Capital, with the goal of expanding the Barayamal Indigenous accelerator startup program nationally in the future.

 Lord Mayor Graham Quirk officially opened the Capital on 20 October 2016 and said “The Capital will continue Brisbane’s momentum as a centre for innovation in the Asia Pacific region.”

 Mr Foley said Aboriginal and Torres Strait Islander entrepreneurs can make a valuable contribution to this momentum towards innovation if they build and grow companies with a global impact.

 “The Barayamal Indigenous accelerator program wants to help Indigenous entrepreneurs achieve just that,” Mr Foley said.

-The accelerator programs come in the wake of the success of Australia’s first Indigenous Startup Weekend, co-organised by Mr Foley, which took place 26–28 August, 2016 at the State Library of Queensland.
+The accelerator programs come in the wake of the success of Australia’s first Indigenous Startup Weekend, co-organised by Mr Foley, which took place on 26–28 August 2016 at the State Library of Queensland.

 We will be following the startups involved and give you further details about their plans as they come to light.